PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 Link to previous document, in a paginated set of documents.

+### Refresh

+Tells the browser to refresh the page after a given number of seconds.

 ### Script

 Links to server-side script files that should be included before processing the page.